miahuang77/miahuang77/README.md

 ### 👽 I am currently learning...
 I am really interested in exploring the intercept of statistical theory and finance.
 I am currently learning about stochastic process.

-### 👽 I am currently working on...
-An option-pricing model using Monte Carlo simulation, with potential variance reduction

-### 👽 Things I would like to work on in the near future...
-volatility clustering study